Add Network Devices and Assets

 Add IoT devices

-1. From the System Management screen, choose a Network Device.
+1. From the System Management page, choose a Network Device.

-2. From the Network Device details screen, click Add Asset.
+2. From the Network Device details page, click Add Asset.

-4. After you choose or add an Asset, click Add.
-The Asset is associated with the network device.
+4. After you choose the option, click Add.
+The asset is associated with the network device.

 Note:

-• The SEA Agent must be downloaded (minimum version is 0.70).
+• The SEA Plus App must be running (minimum version is 0.70).

 • There is an existing Network Device and Asset configured for remote access.